Postbiological Future, and Our Journey into Inner Space

 Here are the key assumptions of the transcension hypothesis, as I presently see them:

-6. As local acceleration of STEM compression stops, the more black-hole-like we become, local learning will saturate.
+8. Seed-Like Nature of Black Hole Intelligence.
+As local acceleration of STEM compression stops, the more black-hole-like we become, local learning will saturate.
 Local intelligence will be running as fast as it can in this universe, yet it will be both resource and speed constrained.
 It’s local conditions, in other words, will be increasingly boring and predictable.
 It will be, from its own reference frame, at “The End of Science”, the end of what it can easily learn and know, to use the title of the elegant and profound book The End of Science (1996/2015) by science writer John Horgan.
 In those interesting conditions, it may irresistable to slow down local time via black hole entry, and thus simultaneously accelerate nonlocal time, making meeting and merger with other civilizations near-instantaneous.
 In “normal” universal time, galactic black holes are predicted to merge some tens to hundreds of billions of years from now, as our universe dies.
 But from each black hole’s reference frame, this merger is near-instantaneous We can think of black holes as shortcuts through spacetime, just like quantum computers are shortcuts through spacetime.
 Indeed, quantum physics and black holes (relativity) must eventually be both evo (chaotically) and devo (causally) connected, both physically and informationally, in any future theory of quantum gravity.
 If some type of hyperspace, extradimensionality, or wormhole-like physics is possible, there might also be ways of future humanity instantaneously meeting civilizations beyond our two local galaxies.
 But such exotic physics is not necessary for our local gravity well, and for all other civilizations in their own galactic gravity wells.
 Standard relativity predicts that if we can survive in black-hole-like densities, and if our galaxies are life and intelligence-fecund, we will meet and merge with potentially millions of civilizations as soon as we approach the surface of any black hole, from our reference frame.
 In other words, our universe appears to have both “transcension physics” and massive parallelism of intelligence experiments built into its relativistic topology and large scale structure.

-8. If not only intelligence, but also immunity (stability, antifragility) and morality grow in leading intelligences in our universe, in rough proportion to their complexity, in other words, if these three life-critical systems are each not only evolutionary, but also developmental, and thus their emergent form and function is at least partly encoded in the “genes” (initial conditions, laws, and environmental constraints) of the system itself, then we can predict that more advanced intelligences, including our coming deep learning computers, will be not only more intelligent, but also more immune and moral than we are today.
+9. Immunity and Morality Constraints in Complex Civilizations.
+If not only intelligence, but also immunity (stability, antifragility) and morality grow in leading intelligences in our universe, in rough proportion to their complexity, in other words, if these three life-critical systems are each not only evolutionary, but also developmental, and thus their emergent form and function is at least partly encoded in the “genes” (initial conditions, laws, and environmental constraints) of the system itself, then we can predict that more advanced intelligences, including our coming deep learning computers, will be not only more intelligent, but also more immune and moral than we are today.
 This idea is called developmental immunity and developmental morality, and I explore it in my paper, Evo-Devo Universe?
 (2008).
 If these developmental processes exist, they tell us something about the nature of postbiological life.
 Such life is going to be a whole lot more collaboration-oriented, intelligence-oriented, immune, and moral than we are today.
 Social morality, for its part, pushes complex intelligences toward a more ethical impact on the world and each of its sentiences.
 Decreasing violence has been a mild trend in human societies in recent centuries, as documented in Pinker’s The Better Angels of Our Nature, 2011.
 But I expect it to be a much stronger trend in postbiological intelligences.
 Physicists Stephen Dick and Seth Shostak have stressed the importance of thinking hard about the norms and morality of postbiological culture.
 It’s a big assumption that surviving human and machine collectives must on average become increasingly intelligent, immune, and moral in proportion to their cognitive complexity, under natural processes of evolutionary selection and development, but this is where all the evidence seems to be leading, in my view.

-11. If all of this is roughly correct, our future isn’t outer space, it’s “inner space.”
+12. Inner Space Future of Humanity.
+If all of this is roughly correct, our future isn’t outer space, it’s “inner space.”
 Both the inner space of black-hole like domains, and the inner space of increasingly virtual and computational domains.
-The lure of our continually improving inner space is why 21st century folks spend so much time (too much time!) interacting with our still-dumb mobile devices today.
+The lure of our continually improving inner space is why 21st century folks spend so much time (too much time!) interacting with our still-primitive mobile devices today.
 It is why the growth of virtual and augmented reality heralds far more than just better entertainment experiences.
 Combined with the growth of machine learning, virtual/augmented reality will increasingly become the thinking, imagination, and simulation space for eventual postbiological life.
 Virtual space is where intelligent machines will figure out what they want to do in physical space, just as our own simulating brains are biology’s virtual reality.
 And just like humans have have done as our civilization has developed, future machines will do more and more internalization, or thinking in virtual space, and less and less external acting, in physical space, the more intelligent they get.
 This internalization process has a name.
 It’s called dematerialization (both economic dematerialization and product and process dematerialization), the substitution of information and computation for physical products, processes, and behaviors.
 The futurist Buckminster Fuller called this process ephemeralization.
 But ephemeralization of intelligence is only half the story.
 It describes dematerialization, not densification.
 If the transcension hypothesis is true, the developmental destiny of all complex life is both accelerating “densification” (eventually to a black hole-like state) and “dematerialization” (becoming increasingly informational and virtual, over time).
 See my online book, The Foresight Guide, for more on these planetary megatrends, densification and dematerialization (“D&D”) and how they appear to drive universal accelerating change.

 As Fermi paradox scholar Stephen Webb says at his blog, this is quite a lot of “ifs!”
 Disproving any of these assumptions would be a good way to start knocking aspects of the transcension hypothesis out of contention.
 We would learn a lot about ourselves and the universe in the process, so I really hope that each of these gets challenged in coming years, as the hypothesis gets further exposure and critique.